renatoathaydes/Automaton/docs/running-scripts.md

            hasText( 'You selected [colors, yellow]' )
 ```

-AScripts are written in Groovy, so you can use the Groovy syntax as required:
+AScripts are written in Groovy, so you can do anything that any Groovy code can:

 ```groovy
 5.times { index ->